quantum-realm-games/quantum-forge-unity-package/Documentation~/docfx_project/articles/advanced-topics.md

 Here's an example of a quantum-powered game mechanic:

-1. Create a quantum door with two basis states: `locked` and `unlocked`
+1. Create a quantum door with two basis states: `world 1` and `world 2`
-2. Apply a Hadamard to put it in superposition (50% locked, 50% unlocked)
+2. Apply a Hadamard to put it in superposition (50% world 1, 50% world 2)
-3. Create a quantum key entangled with the door
+3. Create a quantum key that the player can load quantum operations into
-4. When the player uses the key, it forces a measurement
+4. When the player uses the key, it applies the quantum operations to the door and measures
 5. The door's state is determined at that moment, creating uncertainty

-This creates gameplay where the player isn't certain if the door will open until they try the key.
+This creates gameplay where the player isn't certain which world they'll enter.
+But they can influence the probability of each world by loading different quantum operations into the key.

+> **Note**: This is a very basic example to illustrate simple quantum mechanics.
+Once you start introducing multiple quantum objects and allow them to interact (through controlled operations or shared measurements), you can begin to observe unusual quantum behavior such as entanglement, non-local correlations, and complex interference patterns that have no classical analog.

 ## Glossary of Quantum Concepts